KelloVerra/KelloVerra/README.md

 </div>

-I've contributed in a large-scale collaborative minecraft parkour project at *Minigame Makers*, **Project Run 2**!
+I contributed to a development of a large-scale collaborative minecraft parkour project at *Minigame Makers*, **Project Run 2**!
 Check them out!

 <div align="center">